Honey Mustard Chicken Salad with Bacon will have you saying, “Holy Yum”.

 What makes Honey Mustard Chicken Salad so good?

 Chicken.
 Honey Mustard.
-It’s a combo that is frequently paired together for a reason.
+It’s a combo that’s frequently paired together for a reason.

-In fact, there’s probably 10,000 people eating it right now as we speak.
-(I made that statistic up, but hey, it’s probably true).
-Especially when you think of all the people who are eating at Chick Fil A right now.
+There are probably 10,000 people eating it right now as we speak.
+I made that statistic up, but hey, it’s probably true.
+Especially when you think of all the people who are eating at Chick-Fil-A right now.